GAMS-dev/QUBO/README.md

 ## Required Packages

 1. gamsapi[transfer], [link](https://www.gams.com/latest/docs/API_PY_GETTING_STARTED.html#PY_PIP_INSTALL_BDIST)
-2. dwave-system, required when solving on [Dwave's](https://docs.ocean.dwavesys.com/projects/system/en/latest/installation.html) Hybrid QPU
+2. dwave-system, required when solving on [Dwave's](https://docs.ocean.dwavesys.com/projects/system/en/latest/installation.html) Hybrid QPU otherwise optional.

-Note: Generating the API key and setting up the Python-Dwave Environment is considered to be available.

 ## Input

-Once the problem is defined, it can be solved thru the qubo reformulation by including the `qubo_solve.gms` using $batinclude followed by 5 necessary arguments.
-These arguments must be in the exact order as mentioned below.
+Once the problem is defined, it can be solved through the qubo reformulation by including the `qubo_solve.gms` using $batinclude.
+The `qubo_solve.gms` file should be in the same location where the main gms file is located.
+If not, the location of the file must be specified by either including it in the $batinclude statement, for e.g., `$batinclude 'location\of\the\file\qubo_solve.gms'` or by setting the command line parameter, `-IDIR`.

+The `qubo_solve.gms` requires the following 5 positional arguments.
+Since they are positional arguments they must be in the exact order as mentioned below.

 1. modelName
 2. modelType
-3. objective (max/min)
+3. objectiveSense (max/min)
 4. objectiveVariable
 5. Penalty factor for the constraints

-The problem can also be solved on a QPU from Dwave.
-Following are some optional arguments when the chosen method is `qpu`.
-The arguments must be passed in the same order.
-Since these are positional arguments, therefore, if the 8th argument that needs to be set, then arguments 6 & 7 can be skipped by using ''.
-This will keep them at their respective default.
+Following is the list of optional `key=val` pair arguments, some of which are method specific.

 6. method, [qpu, classic] (default: classic)
 7. solver, choice of miqcp solver (default: cplex | effective only if `method=classic`).